TheFuZiOnZz/Research-Dashboard/World Politics/Russia/1939 Molotov–Ribbentrop Pact.md

       `ARTICLE VI`

       `The present treaty shall be ratified within the shortest possible time.
 The ratifications shall be exchanged in Berlin.
 The agreement shall enter into force as soon as it is signed.` - [Molotov-Ribbentrop Pact](https://avalon.law.yale.edu/20th_century/nonagres.asp)
-- The secret protocol layed out the territorial arrangements of future
+- The secret protocol layed out the territorial arrangements of future countries, which subsequently were invaded either by Nazi Germany or the USSR.
 	- `On the occasion of the signature of the Nonaggression Pact between the German Reich and the Union of Socialist Soviet Republics the undersigned plenipotentiaries of each of the two parties discussed in strictly confidential conversations the question of the boundary of their respective spheres of influence in Eastern Europe.
 These conversations led to the following conclusions:`

       `1.
 In the event of a territorial and political rearrangement in the areas belonging to the Baltic States (Finland, Estonia, Latvia, Lithuania), the northern boundary of Lithuania shall represent the boundary of the spheres of influence of Germany and the U.S.S.R.
 In this connection the interest of Lithuania in the Vilna area is recognized by each party.`